jro31/jethro-codes/_articles/my-story.md

 Up to that point, I'd never even considered a bootcamp.

 I'd been planning on self-teaching in some way.
-In order to stretch my savings as far as possible, I was really thinking about finding some quiet corner of the world in a cheap country, and just locking myself away and coding everyday.
+In order to stretch my savings as far as possible, I was really thinking about finding some secluded corner of the world in a cheap country, and just locking myself away and coding everyday.
 But this article spoke to me.

 Learning to code while working a full-time job, it didn't really matter how long it took me, but if I were to quit my job, I'd be on a timer.

-I'd have until my savings ran-out to make myself employable, so I was really seeking the way to earn an income from coding in the most efficient way possible.
+I'd have until my savings ran-out to make myself employable, so I was really seeking the way to earn an income from coding in the most efficient manner possible.

 One of the initial benefits to my teaching job, was that I could take one term off per year, and thankfully I'd got my term off this year confirmed under the previous manager, because the new one was determined to stop this practice.

 I used this term off to go back to the UK, and although I didn't say a word to anybody, when I left the school to take this 8-week break, I cleared-out my locker, because unlike in previous years, I didn't know if I'd be coming back.

-It was a slightly weird feeling walking out of the school that day, after working there for three years, and not knowing if I'd be coming back.
+It was a slightly weird feeling walking out of the school that day, after working there for three years, not knowing if I'd be back again.

 I still hadn't handed-in my notice, I still hadn't been able to commit to giving-up on the comfort of living in Bangkok.
-But I knew there was a possibility that I wouldn't be coming back, so I cleared-out my locker just in case.
+But I knew there was a possibility that I wouldn't be here again, so I cleared-out my locker just in case.

 I just had to see if, during this trip back to London, I could find the steel to once again, give up my life and pack it into a 15kg suitcase.